dennis-lab-genomics/gwas_clean_script/README.md

 Use the shell command in the **sample_script_call.txt** file as a template.
 If a dataset has features that the script does not cover, the script will have to be modified manually to accomodate for the edge case.

 The **cleaning for small p-values** and **plotting manhattan** steps are very time consuming as they rely on external software.
-It is normal for these steps to take 10+ minutes depending on a standard personal machine.
+It is normal for these steps to take 10+ minutes depending on the machine.

 ### Note
 * If chromosome and base pair position columns aren't included in the dataset, the script makes assumptions about the structure of the SNP columns.